Azimo, the money transfer service, secures €20M debt finance from the European Investment Bank – TechCrunch

 Azimo, the money transfer service that is HQ’d in London but has the majority of its staff based in based in Poland, has secured €20 million in debt from the European Investment Bank (EIB), the lending arm of the European Union.

-The financing is supported by the European Fund for Strategic Investments (EFSI), the financial pillar of the EU’s “Investment Plan for Europe”.
+The financing is supported by the European Fund for Strategic Investments (EFSI), the financial pillar of the EU’s “Investment Plan for Europe.”
 Azimo says the capital provided by EIB will be used to accelerate the company’s R&D and to “scale up” its proprietary payments platform.
 This will include further job creation at the fintech’s Kraków offices, where 130 out of 160 total staff are currently located.

 Azimo has raised $50 million of equity funding to date — investors include Rakuten, eVentures, Greycroft and Frog Capital — and in August the company said it was profitable.
-It offers low cost international payments to 200+ countries and territories around the world, and claims 2 million registered customers.
+It offers low-cost international payments to 200+ countries and territories around the world and claims 2 million registered customers.

 “[We are] planning to use the finance to scale faster in Europe,” Azimo co-founder and executive chairman Michael Kent tells TechCrunch.
 This will include investing in engineering and product talent, “so we can adapt our product for ever more countries and build ever better instant payment rails”.